-Edward Ward, Head of Lease Advisory, JLL SA says it requires a professional approach to ensure your property stands out in a crowded market.
+Edward Ward, Head of Leasing, JLL SSA says it requires a professional approach to ensure your property stands out in a crowded market.

 While there is a healthy demand for high quality accommodation in prime nodes across the country, there is no doubt the commercial and industrial property landscape is becoming increasingly competitive.
 To achieve success in this vigorous marketplace, it is essential to understand where your real estate asset fits to ensure proper positioning.
 To do this, a thorough understanding of the market is essential prior to the launch of a new development or take-up in a building once the current tenants have vacated.

 A focused strategy is required

 Years of experience has proven that you cannot employ a ‘shotgun’ approach if you want to maximise the value of your property.
 Focused, well-thought-out tactics delivered by the right professional team will have a positive impact on the leasing process.

 There are three key pillars to a successful strategy that aims to uncover a building’s niche positioning and target audience:

 This initial step includes a market overview and scrutiny of nodal-specific data analysis and local insight.
 With this at hand, it is advisable to evaluate the existing design/amenities and benchmark the building against relevant competitors.

 - Understanding current property position